 On the other hand, if you are someone who has some more free time on your hands and you love writing, then why not start a blog that mainly focuses on Pinterest marketing?
 You can add this blog to your portfolio so your potential clients can see that you have more than enough knowledge in the field.

 Aside from that, your blog can be a great help in growing your own Pinterest account since you can create several new pins from each of your blog posts.
 With this, you are now marketing your blog (which has a great chance to grow and be monetized!), and yourself as a Pinterest manager.

 Other Social Media Platforms

-Are you excited yet to start becoming a Pinterest manager this year?
+Are you excited about becoming a Pinterest manager this year and just work from home?
 I hope that I was able to clearly explained what Pinterest is and what a Pinterest manager does to start your journey.
 So, if you have more suggestions or tips on how to become a Pinterest manager, I would love to read it in the comments section below 🙂

 I’m Anastasia and I’m a full-time blogger, online entrepreneur, and Pinterest marketing strategist.
 I help digital entrepreneurs and bloggers drive targeted traffic from Pinterest either through my online courses or through Pinterest consultancy.